shamiroxs/shamiroxs/README.md

 - :seedling: Exploring Digital Marketing, Stock Marketing.

-- :weight_lifting: In my free time, I watch CS50x and Ethical Hacking Classes.
+- :weight_lifting: In my free time, I do some nptel.courses

 - :zap: Have interest on :